noahrivera/Vericade_CogniChip-Hackathon/README.md

 **Filip Bukowski**, Senior, fhb2040@nyu.edu
 **Manny Brito**, Senior, eb4194@nyu.edu

-*We’re a team of ECE students with a strong background in Generative AI for Chip Design, with a passion to make learning enjoyable for all ages.
+*We’re a team of ECE undergraduate students with a strong background in Generative AI for Chip Design, with a passion to make learning enjoyable for all ages.
 It doesn’t matter where you start, what matters is learning to use powerful tools that can make your imagination come alive.*

 ---